lbecher/elli/README.md

 # elli
-EFI with LUKS and LVM installer.
+Simple EFI with LUKS and LVM installer script for Arch Linux.